LimJiaTzer/TIL-AI-25-project/README.md

 We are proud to present our **innovative solutions** and the **cutting-edge models** we implemented.

+📄 **Challenge Requirements:**
+You can find the detailed specifications for each challenge [here on the official wiki](https://github.com/til-ai/til-25/wiki/Challenge-specifications).

 <img src="https://github.com/user-attachments/assets/254ef6cb-afb7-47ee-8348-4450a2fbc0a3" alt="Team Photo" width="800"/>

 ---